The Art of the Introduction (And Why It Matters More Than You Think)

 James Bond

-I unpack what really makes a first impression stick, and how mastering the art of introducing yourself can change everything.
+I unpack what really makes a first impression stick, and how mastering the art of introducing yourself can quietly change everything.

 You ever have one of those moments that replays in your head for days?
 The kind where you walk away thinking, I could have done that so much better.

-That was me a few weeks ago.
-I was at an event, saw someone I really admired, a movie producer whose work I’ve followed for years, and told myself, this is my chance.
+I was at an event and saw someone I genuinely admired, a movie producer whose work I’d followed for years.
+I told myself, this is my chance.
+One of those moments you imagine playing out smoothly if you just do it right.

 “I was asking everybody I was with, should I go up and say hi?
 Should I not?”